CalebKang/stm32l432_rtc_alarm_example/README.md

 # stm32l432_rtc_alarm_example

-This is an example for RTC ALARM ST provied.
+This is an example for RTC ALARM ST provided.

 The alarm makes interrupt in every 24hours.